awsdocs/aws-step-functions-developer-guide/doc_source/avoid-exec-failures.md

 }
 ```

 Rather than pass a large amount of data in the input, you could save that data in an Amazon S3 bucket, and pass the Amazon Resource Name of that bucket in the `Payload` parameter\.
 Your Lambda function can then use that ARN to access the data directly\.
-The following is example input for an state machine execution, where the data is stored in `data.json` in an Amazon S3 bucket\.
+The following is example input for a state machine execution, where the data is stored in `data.json` in an Amazon S3 bucket\.

 ```
 {